Quebec Skilled Worker

-The program has no list of eligible occupations.
+Although the program has no official list of eligible occupations you may want to take a look at some of the occupations that are currently in demand in Quebec.
 If the criteria set out by Quebec's immigration authorities are met, the individual will qualify for the program regardless of their occupation or field of expertise.

 Applicants who are successful under the Quebec Immigration selection system are issued a Quebec Selection Certificate, at which point they may apply for a Canadian permanent resident visa.

 To qualify for a Quebec Selection Certificate, Skilled Worker applicants must score enough points under the Quebec Immigration selection system.
 A single applicant must score at least 49 points based on the criteria and an applicant with a spouse or common-law partner must score at least 57 points.